![Best Shopify Privacy Apps [508,095-Store Study]](/images/blog/best-shopify-privacy-apps.webp)

 | Pattern guessing | Free | Low | Medium | Last resort |

 For most agencies and SaaS vendors: Start with a store database that includes verified contacts.
-It's the fastest path to qualified leads.
+It's the fastest path to qualified leads, especially when paired with a solid prospecting workflow.
+We reviewed the best Shopify prospecting tools side by side if you want to compare databases that bundle verified emails with store intelligence.

 For occasional research: Combine LinkedIn + email finder tools for targeted outreach.